 HSCRC staff convened the first NSP I Steering Committee on June 29, 2012.
 The Steering Committee consists of HSCRC staff, nursing and finance staff from the hospitals, as well as representatives from the Board of Nursing and Department of Health and Mental Hygiene Healthcare Workforce.
-The Steering Committee is tasked with developing concise metrics, developing guidelines for commitment letters, revising data submission forms, and meeting periodically over the life of the grant to monitor progress and program outcomes.
+The Steering Committee is tasked with developing concise metrics, developing guidelines for commitment letters, and revising data submission forms.
 During this first meeting, the committee recommended minor changes to the budget form and discussed potential metrics.